AhmedHamada101/E-commerce-Data-Analysis-Power-BI/README.md

 # E-commerce-Data-Analysis

+**You can see the report (dashboard) from this link:** [https://app.powerbi.com/view?r=eyJrIjoiNzVkNzEyYWItMWU5OC00OWE1LThiZDItODUwZTM5YWJhMWZmIiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9]

 ## Project Overview
 The online shopping industry is changing quickly, and using data analysis is important to stay competitive.
 In our example, we show how Power BI can help businesses understand e-commerce data better.
 This helps them make smart choices and grow.
 Power BI makes it easy to get data ready, see it in graphs, and share it with others.
 It's a great tool for studying e-commerce info and getting ahead in business.